tarantool/doc/doc/book/admin/access_control.rst

 *   :doc:`/reference/reference_lua/box_schema/user_password` returns a hash of a user's password.

-Tarantool Enterprise also allows you to improve database security by enforcing the use of strong passwords, setting up a maximum password age, and so on.
+Tarantool Enterprise Edition also allows you to improve database security by enforcing the use of strong passwords, setting up a maximum password age, and so on.
 Learn more from the :ref:`Access control <enterprise-access-control>` section.